clykins90/photo_report/README.md

   - Implemented proper cleanup of files when no longer needed
   - Added dedicated API endpoints for file operations through GridFS
   - Improved error handling for file operations
+- **Fixed API Path Prefix Issues**: Resolved problems with duplicate /api prefixes in URLs
+  - Updated the API entry point to strip leading /api from incoming URLs to prevent routing issues
+  - Centralized image URL handling using a consistent getPhotoUrl utility function
+  - Fixed frontend components that were generating URLs with duplicate /api prefixes
+  - Added specific handling for different base URL configurations across environments
+  - Enhanced URL normalization to ensure correct paths in both development and production
+  - Eliminated 404 errors caused by malformed URLs with duplicate /api segments
+  - Improved debug logging to help identify URL-related issues
 - **Optimized GridFS Queries**: Implemented caching for frequently used GridFS operations
   - Added caching for empty queries to reduce database load
   - Implemented cache invalidation when files are added or deleted